 Keeping track of which row or stitch you are on can be challenging.
 Luckily, there are brilliant people in the world who make products to help us solve our problems such as the makers of this Row / Stitch Counter.

-This Row / Stitch Counter is quiet, there are no batteries requires and you can wear it around your neck.
+This Row/Stitch Counter is quiet, there are no batteries required and you can wear it around your neck.

 8. Rotary Cutter & Cutting Mat